 Water Resources Development Act 1999, Section 419

-The plans outlined in the draft report propose the construction of levees, reservoirs and other features to reduce flood damages in the Upper Des Plaines River watershed.
+The plans recommended by the study report propose the construction of levees, reservoirs and other features to reduce flood damages in the Upper Des Plaines River watershed.
 If approved, the projects will reduce flood risk in communities across the watershed, providing approximately $6.8 million annual net economic benefits.

 |Total Project Cost: